NuclearQuads/nuclearquads.github.io/rhusage/rhusage.md

 The NuclearHazard Fission can also be powered over 48V PoE (802.3af)

-Note: My LED strip takes a max of 20mW per LED, and the rest of the timer takes 6500mW max.
+LED strip note: My LED strip takes a max of 20mW per LED, and the rest of the timer takes 6500mW max.
 This means with 802.3af's limit of 15.4W, we have a maximum LED count of (15400mW-6500mW)/20mW = 445 LEDs

 ## Passwords

+Pay attention to the capitalization.
+Everything is case-sensitive.
+Note that the username has a capital N AND H.

 - Wifi:
     - SSID: `NuclearHazard`